 Of the museum’s 26 rooms, 15 are open to the public with entertaining and educational displays, notably an extensive collection of Native American artifacts and basketry.
 Permanent exhibits on the region’s rich industrial history await those eager to immerse themselves in the gritty world of Harbor sawmills and deep-woods logging camps.
 In contrast, the domestic realm of Harbor life in a privileged household is also depicted — highlights include a working kitchen and dressing room displays of past fashion trends.

-After remaining closed the past 10 months to complete a full interior restoration, the Polson is pleased to welcome guests back to the mansion to explore the 1924 mansion anew.
-As the museum's single biggest "artifact", the Polson home is a showpiece in itself that we are celebrating and highlighting through the end of 2021.
+After two pandemic closures afforded staff and volunteers to complete a full interior restoration, the Polson is pleased to welcome guests back to the mansion to explore the 1924 mansion anew.
+As the museum's single biggest "artifact", the Polson home is a showpiece in itself along with dynamic new permanent exhibits completed in early 2022.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.